chargebyte/chargebyte-docs/docs/source/development.rst

    `create a new Yocto layer <https://docs.yoctoproject.org/dev-manual/layers.html#creating-your-own-layer>`_ or extend an existing one.
 This section will assume that a new layer has been created and added to the :code:`BBLAYERS` variable in the :code:`build/conf/bblayers.conf` file.
 #.
 A recipe file is needed to build the module.
-The recipe file is a file with the extension :code:`.bb` and
+A recipe is a file with the extension :code:`.bb` and
    contains information about the module, such as the source code location, dependencies, and how to build it.
    The Yocto documentation provides a `guide on how to write a recipe file <https://docs.yoctoproject.org/dev-manual/new-recipe.html>`_.
    Let's assume that the new recipe is called :code:`my-module.bb`.
 It should look something like this: